 The idea intrigued quite a few other people, too—and so DVDTracks.com was born.
 Alas, the site became defunct sometime in early 2005.
 However, archive.org still has a snapshot.
 And the idea lives on; you can now find alternate commentaries hosted and aggregated at Commentary Central, and another list as well as a Windows DVD player specially designed for playing them at Sharecrow.
 These sites serve as directories for downloadable mp3 commentary tracks recorded by fans for particular movies, as well as providing a how-to guide for folks interested in trying it themselves.
 Aside from the Slashdot story, DVDTracks received coverage in Salon Magazine, Pioneer Press, and Lawmeme.

 Now, as it happened, there was a movie—one of my all-time favorites—that had recently been released on DVD without any commentary at all, and I thought that just wasn’t right.
 And due to a confluence of factors, I had become sort of a mini-expert into this movie’s background and history—so here was a chance to set things right.
 And so my commentary track to Lupin III: Castle of Cagliostro was born.
-(Since the mp3 link on that page won’t work, you can download the audio track for it here or here.
-Right-click the link and choose “save as,” otherwise your browser may try to play it instead of downloading it.)
+(Update: This version of the commentary is no longer available.
+My new revision can be found here.)

 Note: I revise the commentary track from time to time, whenever I make a new discovery or find out that I was wrong about something, and list the date of revision in the Comments field of the id3 tag.
 The most recent revision was made on 08/24/06.
 If your file is older than that, please download the current version.